-Moved By: Walnut G rove (Juteau) Seconded By: Kelowna Christian (Marten Board Recommendat ions Recommended Action ו: П o defeat To approve No Recommendation Comments: • information.
-BCSS will create a STAF RS profile f or admin to com nplete and update tl the school contact
+Moved By: Walnut Grove (Juteau) Seconded By: Kelowna Christian (Martens) Board Recommendations Recommended Action: To defeat To approve No Recommendation • BCSS will create a STARS profile for admin to complete and update t information. he school contact

-Notice #3: 2.3.0 BCSS Handbook Current:

-N/A Proposed: To add To Remove To amend 2.3.0 BCSS HANDBOOK The BCSS Handbook is published and mailed to member schools every year be the version published on the BC School Sports website. ar.
-The official and curr ent copy of the Han idbook shall Rationale (Why this motion is being put forward): On occasion, there are changes made to policy after printing the han dbook This policy is used in many other provinces.
-Some states are not ever any longer.
-Intended Outcomes of the Motion ( What is the desired effect of the change): Understanding of where to find the most current copy of the BCSS Hard andbook Moved By: MEI (Thiessen) Seconded By : David Thompson (Lopez) Board Recommendations Recommended Action: To defeat To approve 🔲 No R ecommendation Comments: Changes to policy after an AGM are extremely rare, and always hap will continue to be the practice.
-However, where necessary, policy ca version of the handbook. • Any changes from the Board will be identified in the Handbook as s the membership. uch and are required t o come to the next meeting of
+Notice #3: 2.3.0 BCSS Handbook Current: N/A Proposed: To add To Remove To amend 2.3.0 BCSS HANDBOOK The BCSS Handbook is published and mailed to member schools even be the version published on the BC School Sports website.
+Rationale (Why this motion is being put forward): On occasion, there are changes made to policy after printing the This policy is used in many other provinces.
+Some states are not Intended Outcomes of the Motion (What is the desired effect of the e handbook. even printing a Handbook abook shall change): Understanding of where to find the most current copy of the BC Moved By: MEI (Thiessen) Seconded By: David Thompson (Lopez) Board Recommendations Recommended Action: To defeat To approve 🔲 No Recommendation Comments: Changes to policy after an AGM are extremely rare, and always will continue to be the practice.
+However, where necessary, pol version of the handbook.
+Any changes from the Board will be identified in the Handbook the membership. icy can be changed as requ iired, and be found in the official